MicrosoftDocs/architecture-center/docs/compliance/fedramp/sa-controls.md

 #### Developer Security Architecture and Design

-**SA-17.a** The organization requires the developer of the information system, system component, or information system service to produce a design specification and security architecture that is consistent with and supportive of the organization�s security architecture which is established within and is an integrated part of the organization�s enterprise architecture.
+**SA-17.a** The organization requires the developer of the information system, system component, or information system service to produce a design specification and security architecture that is consistent with and supportive of the organization's security architecture which is established within and is an integrated part of the organization's enterprise architecture.

 **Responsibilities:** `Customer Only`